LocalAtBrown/ata-db-models/README.md

 1. (If you don't already have the image locally) Run `docker pull postgres`
 2. Run `docker run --rm --name postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_HOST_AUTH_METHOD=trust -p 127.0.0.1:5432:5432/tcp postgres`
-3. Run `pytest tests` from the root directory of the project.
+3. Run `DB_NAME=postgres pytest tests` from the root directory of the project.
 Explore the `pytest` docs (linked above) to see more options.

 Note that if you decide to run the Postgres container with different credentials (a different password, port, etc.) or via a different method, you will likely need to update the test file to point to the correct Postgres instance.

+Additionally, if you want to re-run the tests, you want to make sure you start over from a fresh Postgres instance.
+If you run Postgres via Docker, you can simply `ctrl-C` to stop the image and start a new one.